 Hungary visitors only need to present a PCR test if entering the country via air.
 Quarantine or proof of vaccination is not required.

-Albania used to be one of the few countries in the world that did not require a test, vaccine, or quarantine for people to visit it.
-Not anymore, but the good news is that entry is still easy.
+Albania is one of the countries in the world that does not require a test, vaccine, or quarantine for people to visit it.

 One negative COVID-19 test is all travelers need to be allowed to visit Tanzania and its Serengeti National Park.

 The government only requires visitors to present a COVID test taken within 72 hours before arrival and to fill out an online Health Surveillance Form within 24 hours before entering the country.

 Once visitors complete the form they will receive a Unique Health Code (UHC), which they must present to health officials at the airport.

 For the time being, visitors will need to present proof of being fully vaccinated issued by a registered health care institution.
 The last dose must not be more than six months prior to entry.

 A negative PCR test not older than 72 hours or a positive PCR or a rapid antigen test older than 10 days, and not older than 6 months also is also needed.